MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/migrate-softwarekey-to-hsmkey.md

     This output confirms that the private key is now migrated to your on-premises Thales HSM device with an encrypted copy that is saved to a key (in our example, "key_simple_contosobyok").

-    Now that your SLC has been extracted so that it’s an HSM-based key, you’re ready to package and transfer it to Azure Key Vault.
+    Now that your SLC has been extracted so that it’s an HSM-protected key, you’re ready to package it and transfer this key to Azure Key Vault.

 ## Part 2: Package and transfer your HSM key to Azure Key Vault